 Besides these common types of scissors, I like duck-billed scissors, used by quilters and appliqué sewers--they're very useful for close trimming on hems and seams.
 They will fit in underneath one layer of fabric and trim closely without damaging the fabric beneath that.
+In fact, they are almost essential for trimming when you sew on lace.
+They allow you to get in very close without clipping anything you didn't mean too.
+And, of course, they are so handy if you use any kind of appliqué on your doll clothes.

 Besides these various types of scissors, a quilter’s rotary cutter is very useful for cutting out small items like doll clothes.
 Often, you can get more control with a rotary cutter than with your big shears.
 Get one that has a one-inch blade or smaller.
+If you use a rotary cutter, you will also need a decent rotary cutter mat - these are essential to avoid cutting the surface of your table.
+Get the "self-healing" type.
+If you take good care of your cutting mat, it will give you years of service.

 Return from Sewing Scissors to Small Sewing Tools -->